rockerBOO/awesome-neovim/README.md

 - [dasupradyumna/midnight.nvim](https://github.com/dasupradyumna/midnight.nvim) - A modern black Neovim theme with comfortable color contrast for a pleasant visual experience, with LSP and Tree-sitter support.
 - [sonjiku/yawnc.nvim](https://github.com/sonjiku/yawnc.nvim) - Theming using pywal, with a Base16 twist.
 - [sekke276/dark_flat.nvim](https://github.com/sekke276/dark_flat.nvim) - A Neovim colorscheme written in Lua ported from Dark Flat iTerm2 theme, with LSP and Tree-sitter support.
+- [zootedb0t/citruszest.nvim](https://github.com/zootedb0t/citruszest.nvim) - A colorscheme that features a combination of bright and juicy colors reminiscent of various citrus fruits, with LSP and Tree-sitter support.

 #### Lua Colorscheme